dochy-ksti/docchi/docchi_manual/src/b3_conversion/conversion.md

 ## How to use the value "undefined"?

-Dochy generates a source code to access the data.
+Docchi generates a source code to access the data.
 The generated code from the new source is this.
 (You don't need to read.
 It's just a generated code)
 ```Rust